RudraanshGupta/Air-Canvas/README.md

 # Air-Canvas
-Welcome to Air-Canvas, an innovative computer vision project built with OpenCV!

 Imagine being able to draw in mid-air simply by waving your finger.
 With Air-Canvas, this becomes a reality.
 This project leverages the power of computer vision to track the motion of a colored marker at the tip of your finger and translate it into drawings on a virtual canvas.